PPriyadarsini/SQL-Projects/README.md

 - **Decode Gaming Behaviour:** Analyzed player data in a game.
 Explored player performance (scores, stages crossed), activity (unique playdates), and device usage across difficulty levels.
 Gained insights on players behaviour, and level progression.

-- **Consumer Goods Ad-Hoc Insights:** Analyzed Atliq Hardwares (imaginary company) data to provide insights to the Management team to scale the business and make data-informed decisions.
+- **Consumer Goods Ad-Hoc Insights:** Analyzed Atliq Hardware's (imaginary company) data to provide insights to the Management team in order to scale the business and make data-informed decisions.